 BSc (Hons) Psychology -- Durham University 1986

-Post-Graduate Diploma in Counselling -- Harrow College/Middlesex University 2005
+Post-Graduate Diploma in Counselling -- Middlesex University 2006

 Certficate in Cognitive Behavioural Therapy -- Metanioa Institute 2011

-MA in Integrative Child and Adolescent Psychotherapy -- Terapia 2012 (incomplete due to family issues)
+MA in Integrative Child and Adolescent Psychotherapy -- Terapia 2012 (incomplete due to family bereavement)

 Foundation in Teaching Mindfulness-Based Cognitive Therapy -- Oxford Mindfulness Centre 2014